walteryu/code4sac/hmis/README.md

 ## Implementation
 This project uses Jupyter Notebook with Python for data analysis; notebook contains instructions for running analysis and provides an introduction on data science.

+1. Dataset is loaded and analysis begins starting on Section 2
+2. Each section contains explanation followed by code/analysis
+3. Analysis progresses from data cleaning, summary statistics and visualization

+## Data Schema and Cleaning
+Data schema is listed below:

+1. Dataset contains six tables, each connected via "Personal_ID" field
+2. Each table contains data on a single entity, e.g. clients, projects, etc.
+3. Dataset follows traditional relational schema since it is extracted from RDBMS

+Cleaning was performed per steps below:

+1. "Personal_ID" column name was made consistent across all tables
+2. "Personal_ID" data type was made consistent across all tables

 ## Filenames
 Original data was extracted from an existing case management system, and files were